Skip to main content

 If Multi-Year Initial Term is turned ON

-• Example: For a multi-year initial term that's set to 2 months before expiration (see screenshot above) it will apply to new signups starting on 10/31.
-In this case, edit your dues rule(s) on 10/30.
-This way members signing up on 10/31 and after will pay the new dues rate when they join and have an expiration date in the following year.
+If a multi-year initial term is set to begin 2 months before expiration, it will apply to new signups starting on 10/31.
+To ensure the correct rates apply, update your dues rules on 10/30.
+Members who join on or after 10/31 will pay the updated dues rate and receive an expiration date in the following year.

-• If set to "second year only" the member will only be charged for the upcoming dues year and the remainder of the current year will be free.
+The member is charged for the upcoming year only, and the remainder of the current year is free.
+This is often used for application fees or one-time charges.

 Important Notes: